 Together with our clients we have written a practical guidance document on how to use REACH extended SDS.
 This includes a step-by-step approach on how to check the eSDS and a checklist that facilitates you to document your findings.

 We can support you with your REACH compliance.
 Would you like to learn more about this topic, and learn what we could do for you?
 Contact our expert Jan van de Wiel directly.
-Alternatively read more about our SDS service, one of our services from the Environment & Safety key area of expertise.
+Alternatively read more about our SDS service, one of our services from the Environment, Health & Safety key area of expertise.

 For further information on eSDS